webarch-coop/ansible-role-users/README.md

             status: permanent
           - regex_path: (.*)\.gif$
             url: http://other.example.com$1.jpg
-          # Use a `regex_path` if you want any URL on the domain to be redirected to a specific page
+          # Use a `regex_path` if you want to use RedirectMatch rather than Redirect so that any URL
+          # on the domain is redirected to a specific page
           - regex_path: (.*)
             url: http://new.example.com/about
 ```